elsehow/Dissertation/src/index.md

 1. Introduction and literature review

 Essentially a dissertation-chapter-y version of this prospectus.
-My analysis of key studies will be a bit more fleshed out, and certainly I will include some new theory and papers I don't yet know of.
+My analysis of key studies will be a bit more fleshed out, and certainly I will include some new theory and papers I don't yet know of. <!-- this should be some kind of pub someday -->

 2. Actually measuring

 ........blurb.........some really fascinating philosophy + technology stuff here

 3. Iterated prisoner's dilemma game with heartrate